gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 Nothing has really changed.
 All we did was take the single line and break it into pieces, and then stack those pieces on top of each other.

 In Figure 7-34, the borders for each line of text also happen to coincide with the top and bottom of each line.
 This is true only because no padding has been set for the inline text.
 Notice that the borders actually overlap each other slightly; for example, the bottom border of the first line is just below the top border of the second line.
-This is because the border is actually drawn on the next pixel (assuming you’re using a monitor) to the outside of each line.
+This is because the border is actually drawn on the next pixel (assuming you’re using a monitor) to the `outside` of each line.
 Since the lines are touching each other, their borders will overlap as shown in Figure 7-34.

 If we alter the span styles to have a background color, the actual placement of the lines becomes quite clear.
-Consider Figure 7-35, which contains four paragraphs, each with a different value of text-align and each having the backgrounds of its lines filled in.
+Consider Figure 7-35, which contains four paragraphs, each with a different value of `text-align` and each having the backgrounds of its lines filled in.

 As we can see, not every line reaches to the edge of its parent paragraph’s content area, which has been denoted with a dotted gray border.
 For the left-aligned paragraph, the lines are all pushed flush against the left content edge of the paragraph, and the end of each line happens wherever the line is broken.
 The reverse is true for the right-aligned paragraph.
 For the centered paragraph, the centers of the lines are aligned with the center of the paragraph.

-In the last case, where the value of text-align is justify, each line is forced to be as wide as the paragraph’s content area so that the line’s edges touch the content edges of the paragraph.
+In the last case, where the value of `text-align` is `justify`, each line is forced to be as wide as the paragraph’s content area so that the line’s edges touch the content edges of the paragraph.
 The difference between the natural length of the line and the width of the paragraph is made up by altering the spacing between letters and words in each line.
-Therefore, the value of word-spacing can be overridden when the text is justified.
-(The value of letter-spacing cannot be overridden if it is a length value.)
+Therefore, the value of `word-spacing` can be overridden when the text is justified.
+(The value of `letter-spacing` cannot be overridden if it is a length value.)

 That pretty well covers how lines are generated in the simplest cases.
 As you’re about to see, however, the inline formatting model is far from simple.